 3: Study a Collection of Words

-When you’re learning a new language, it’s easy to get bogged down in studying huge collections of words.
+When you’re learning a second language, it’s easy to get bogged down in studying huge collections of words.
 So try to study them one by one until you have a good grasp of the most common vocabulary.
 Then move on to longer lists or sentences that build off what you already know.
 By doing this, you’ll save yourself hours of time and can build up your knowledge at a much faster rate than before.

 4: Listen to Music in Your Second Language